Jellyfish Art Desktop and JellyFlap Acclimation

 Upon arrival, jellyfish must be gradually introduced to their new home because water conditions in shipping bag will be different from those inside tank.

 Jellyfish arrive in an insulated shipping container.
 Make sure someone will be available to receive jellyfish shipment on your scheduled delivery day.
-We recommend getting them delivered at work so the package can be taken out of the elements until the jellies can be introduced to the tank.
+We recommend getting them delivered at work so the package can be taken out of the elements until the jellyfish can be introduced to the tank.
 You have until the end of the delivery day to acclimate them to tank, but it is best to do it as soon as possible.
 You will receive an email with your FedEx tracking number the evening before your jellyfish arrive.

 Insulated shipping container includes small bag of live rock* with colony of helpful bacteria that filters jellyfish waste.
-Before adding jellyfish, empty contents of live rock bag into tank with substrate to seed bacteria colony.
+Before adding jellyfish, add 1/2 bottle of JellyBio Starter to aquarium seed bacteria colony.
 Do not cover LED lights.

 Gently empty contents of inner bags into large outer bag so all jellyfish are swimming together.

 Remove enough water from the tank first so you can float the bag inside without it overflowing.
 You can save this water to add to the tank later.
 Roll back edges of bag and place it in tank so it floats at surface.
 Scoop some water from the tank into the bag.
 The volume of water in each scoop should be about 10% of the total volume of the bag.
 Be gentle to ensure air bubbles don't get trapped underneath jellyfish.
 Repeat one scoop every 10 minutes for 1 hour until shipping bag water is thoroughly mixed with tank water.